rontarrant/gtkDcoding/docs/_posts/2019-10-04-0076-nodes-iii-noodles-and-mouse-clicks.md

 - as the mouse moves, we see constant feedback as to how the curve looks, and
 - when we release the mouse button, the curve becomes static.

 To get there, we need to harness one more signal, `onButtonRelease`.
-And the purpose of this signal is so we know when to stop drawing… which is when we let go of the mouse button.
+And the purpose of this signal is so we know when to stop drawing... which is when we let go of the mouse button.

 So, once again, we add another signal hook-up to the constructor: